Pannoniae/MeinKraft/README.md

 # MeinKraft

-## We're aware that 'MeineKraft' is the correct form...
+Yes, we do know that "force" or "power" is "die Kraft" in German, so the correct form would be "MeineKraft". :)

-We're trying to implement some of features of Minecraft.
-It's written in Python and it uses the pyglet framework and the PyOpenGL graphics library.
-We want it to be be more realistic than Minecraft in some regard.
-For example there should be no tree punching any more, no diamond finding, etc.
+We're trying to implement some features of Minecraft in this project.
+The code is written in Python and it uses the pyglet framework and the PyOpenGL graphics library.
+We want the ga,e to be be more realistic than Minecraft in some regard.
+For example, there should be no tree punching any more, no diamond finding, etc.

-The code is based on fogleman's code:
+It's all based on fogleman's code:

 https://github.com/fogleman/